HemantKumar01/ElectronMediaPlayer/README.md

 ## Usage
 clone the code using
-`gh repo clone HemantKumar01/ElectronMediaPlayer` then install electron and other dependencies ,if any, from npm from the folder then run using npm start or adding a script with arguments
+`gh repo clone HemantKumar01/ElectronMediaPlayer` then install electron and other dependencies from npm from the folder then run using npm start or adding a script with arguments(check npm run args after changing file location in script args)

 ## Note change the args script in package.json according to your arguments